b3008/executable_HTML/Readme.md

 ## Overiew

 In everyday life, it is common for communication between a singular party (such as an organization e.g. a hospital, or an individual, e.g. a researcher) and a wider population (such as patients or study-participants) to take place via documents, which on one hand disperse information to the crowd (such as advice or instructions), and on the other hand request information and data to be submitted by each respondent back to the issuer.
-Most common examples are forsm and questionnaires.
+Most common examples are forms and questionnaires.

 As Internet connectivity and smart devices have evolved, it has become increasingly prefferable to conduct the distribution of these documents and the collection of data via the Web and its rich array of technologies, which are uniquitously available to every user.